BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 </p>

 <p>
-I mention that to say that's how I felt in Hampton: captivated, consumed, lost in the experience of the ocean.
+I mention that to say that's how I felt in Hampton: captivated, transfixed, pleasantly lost in the experience of the ocean.

+Beyond a sort of passing enjoyment of the experience of living near the ocean, I felt transfixed by it.
+Captivated, immersed, pleasantly lost in the experience of the ocean.
 </p>